arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/20-Basics-of-Modeling/30-Stats-as-Linear-Models/_index.md

 -   The use of *Linear Models* as the basis for understanding *all* statistics measures and tests.

--   The use of Simulations, rather than formulae, to calculate Statistics and perform Statistical Tests.
+-   The use of *Simulations*, rather than formulae, to calculate Statistics and perform Statistical Tests.

+We will present the *Simulation* approach in a separate set of modules.
+Let us quickly appreciate the *Linear Model* approach.

 ## The Linear Model Approach